hdShang/arxiv-daily/docs/cs-CL/2025-12-16/papers/251214118v1-cogmem-a-cognitive-memory-architecture-for-sustained-multi-turn-reas.md

 ---
 layout: default
-title: CogMem: A Cognitive Memory Architecture for Sustained Multi-Turn Reasoning in Large Language Models
+title: "CogMem: A Cognitive Memory Architecture for Sustained Multi-Turn Reasoning in Large Language Models"
 ---

 # CogMem: A Cognitive Memory Architecture for Sustained Multi-Turn Reasoning in Large Language Models